ajaypatil108/CPP-Concurrent-Traffic-Simulation/README.md

 This is the project for the fourth course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Concurrency.

-Throughout the Concurrency course, I've been developing a traffic simulation in which vehicles move along streets and through intersections.
-All vehicles are simulated in separate threads and intersections are managed with monitor objects.
-The map is an image and coordinates for streets and interesections were provided in pixel co-ordinates.
-However, with increasing vehicles in the city, traffic lights were needed for road safety.
-Each intersection was therefore equipped with a traffic light.
-In this final project, I built a suitable and thread-safe communication protocol between vehicles and intersections to complete the simulation.
-I used my knowledge of concurrent programming (such as mutexes, locks and message queues) to implement the traffic lights and integrate them properly in the code base.
-Traffic light durations for each intersection are chosen randomly between 4 to 6 sec.
+Throughout the Concurrency coursework, I've been developing a traffic simulation in which vehicles move along streets and through intersections.
+Map being an image, streets and intersection objects are built with pixel co-ordinates.
+This mapping of streets/intersections within an image was already provided in the source code.

+I simulated all the vehicles (represented by dots) in separate threads.
+When a vehicle reaches end of the map, it turns back.
+Whereas if it enters an intersection which gives it choices of different streets to turn into, it randomly chooses another street to drive on.

+Furthermore, to avoid multiple vehicles entering the same intersection, I implemented traffic lights in the simulator.
+Each intersection is therefore equipped with a traffic light that cycles between red and green.
+The duration of a particular traffic light phase is randomly chosen from a range of 4 to 6 secs.
+This is implemented using a suitable and thread-safe communication protocol between vehicles and intersections.
+I used concurrent programming knowledge of mutexes, locks and message queues to incorporate traffic lights in the simulator.
+The video above shows the final running simulation!

+Future work involves testing on a new location with more intersections & use car icons in place of dots for vehicles!

 ## Dependencies for Running Locally
 * cmake >= 2.8